What happened to Drones? Where is the drone market heading?

 Where is the rising demand?
 Where do we expect to see growing and high demand?

-For the service providers and professionals, which is where the market will most likely grow fastest, we will need to see a whole new product portfolio from drone providers.
+For service providers and professionals, where the market will most likely grow fastest, we will need to see a whole new product portfolio from drone providers.
 We want to see more drone technology tuned to one or more specific use cases and commercial applications.
 Expect to see an interesting strategic partnership among service providers and a redesign of the supply chain based on careful value chain analysis.

 We hope to see you on the other side.